csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 Since a condition cannot be `true` and `false` at the same time, we also know that at most one block will be executed.
 Hence, exactly one block will be executed.

-A simple example could re-use our previous example:
+Here we modify our previous example to include else:

 ```
 Console.WriteLine("Enter your age");